thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-TRANSACTION.md

 ## Purpose

 The purpose of the minimum-transaction rule is to prevent micro-trades or dust trades within an ecosystem.
-A developer can set the minimum number of tokens required per transfer to prevent these types of trades from occuring.
+A developer can set the minimum number of tokens required per transfer to prevent these types of trades.

 ## Applies To: